neverholiday/tool_solve_fcp/README.md

-# Project Title
+# Tool for solving facility layout problem

-Tool for solving facility layout problem
+This project use Genetics Algorithm and Backtrack Search Algorithm to solve problem

 ## Authors